kompiuter/bing-wallpaper/README.md

 It adds a key to the registry so that it is run on startup.

-A tray icon is visible while the process is running (thanks @MichaelMK) which allows you to:
+A tray icon is visible while the application is running (thanks @MichaelMK) which provides the ability to:

 * View wallpaper source
 * Force wallpaper update
 * Save wallpaper as image
-* Disable launch on startup.
+* Disable launch on startup

 # Uninstall